ghc/ghc/docs/users_guide/using-warnings.rst

     The option ``-Wtoo-many-guards`` warns about places where a pattern match contains too many guards (over 20 at the moment).
-    It is enabled by default but has an effect only if any form of exhaustivness/overlapping checking is enabled (one of
+    It has an effect only if any form of exhaustivness/overlapping checking is enabled (one of
     ``-Wincomplete-patterns``,
     ``-Wincomplete-uni-patterns``,
     ``-Wincomplete-record-updates``,
     ``-Woverlapping-patterns``).
-The warning can be suppressed by enabling either ``-Wno-too-many-guards``, which just hides the warning, or ``-ffull-guard-reasoning``.
+When enabled, the warning can be suppressed by enabling either ``-Wno-too-many-guards``, which just hides the warning, or ``-ffull-guard-reasoning`` which runs the full check, independently of the number of guards.

 ``-ffull-guard-reasoning``
     .. index::